miqueet/helium_miner_scripts/README.md

 - Curl
 - jq

-Make sure the user that is running is allowed to run docker.
+Make sure the user that is running the script is allowed to run docker.
 Either add the user to the docker group or run the scipt as root.
+See: https://docs.docker.com/engine/install/linux-postinstall/

 # Configuration